FREQUENTLY ASKED QUESTIONS (FAQ)

 Yes.
 Airgami is the perfect companion during allergy season, flu season, and yard cleanups where dust is present.

-All materials used in the mask are made and bought in the USA by world-leading manufacturers of advanced non-woven materials.
-The mask was invented, prototyped, and is now being manufactured exclusively in the USA using USA-based labor.
+All materials used in the Airgami respirator are made and bought in the USA by world-leading manufacturers of advanced non-woven materials.
+The respirator was invented, prototyped, and is now being manufactured exclusively in the USA using USA-based labor.

 The two main benefits of the Airgami design, enabled by the art and technology of origami, are a better fit and better breathability.

-The Airgami mask uniquely self-conforms to your face as you breathe in and out, talk, shout, cough, sneeze, and make other facial movements.
-No other mask in the world adapts itself automatically to the contours of your face like the Airgami mask.
+The Airgami respirator uniquely self-conforms to your face as you breathe in and out, talk, shout, cough, sneeze, and make other facial movements.
+No other respirator in the world adapts itself automatically to the contours of your face like the Airgami respirator.
 This creates a superior, air-tight seal around your mouth and nose to keep you from inhaling bad air.
 It also protects others around you from breathing your exhalations should you be infected.

-The tessellated folds in the origami design increase the surface area of the Airgami filter compared to conventional masks.
-The Airgami mask has a filter that can be several times larger than other masks.
+The tessellated folds in the origami design increase the surface area of the Airgami filter compared to conventional masks and respirators.
+The Airgami respirator has a filter that can be several times larger than other masks and respirators.
 Breathing resistance goes down proportional to filter surface area.
-So for the same filter material, the Airgami mask can be several times easier to breathe through than a conventional mask.
-This means the mask is much more comfortable and will stay cooler than other masks.
+So for the same filter material, the Airgami respirator can be several times easier to breathe through than a conventional mask or respirator.
+This means the Airgami respirator is much more comfortable and will stay cooler than other respirators and masks.